ZeyuL01/TFsig/README.md

 # TFsig
-Approach to identify Master Regulator
+A TF-signal Based Approach to identify Master Regulator